Assignment0

 Introduction

-In this assignment, we will use gem5’s standard library to simulate the Hello World program in c++ on gem5.
+In this assignment, we will use gem5’s standard library to simulate the Hello World program in C++ on gem5.
 You will learn how to write your own configuration scripts to describe the computer system you need to simulate and pass your workloads and benchmark to the simulator.

 gem5 and gem5’s standard library (gem5-stdlib)